zeroc-ice/ice/php/BuildInstructionsWindows.md

 versions listed for our [supported platforms][2].

-The build requires the [Ice Builder for Visual Studio][8], you must install version 4.2.0 or greater to build Ice.
+The build requires the [Ice Builder for Visual Studio][8], you must install version 4.3.6 or greater to build Ice.

-### Ice Development Kit

-You will need the Ice development kit for C++, which you can install as a binary distribution or compile from source yourself.
+### Preparing to Build

+The build system requires the slice2php translator from Ice for C++.
+If you have not built Ice for C++ in this source distribution, refer to [C++ build instructions](../cpp/BuildInstructionsWindows.md)

 ## Building the PHP Extension

-The most common motivation for compiling the Ice extension yourself is to create an extension that is compatible with your existing environment, such as when your Web server or PHP interpreter is built with a different compiler.

-To build the Ice extension, first download the PHP binary archive or Windows installer and install the distribution.

-You will also need to download and extract the PHP sources (Ice for PHP requires the PHP header files).
-Change to the PHP source directory and run the following commands:

-    > buildconf
-    > configure

-You do not need to actually build PHP from source, but these two steps are necessary to generate header files that are required by the Ice extension.

-You must built Ice for C++ from the `cpp` subdirectory, if you have not done so review cpp\BuildInstructionsWindows.md first.
+Open a command prompt for example, when using Visual Studio 2015, you have several alternatives:

+- VS2015 x86 Native Tools Command Prompt
+- VS2015 x64 Native Tools Command Prompt

+Using the first configurations produces 32-bit binaries, while the second configurations produce 64-bit binaries.

+In the command window, change to the `php` subdirectory:

+    cd php

-Change to the Ice for PHP source directory:
+Now you're ready to build Ice for PHP:

-    > cd php

-Building the extension:

-There is a number of MSbuild properties that controls the building of the extension, review `ice.pros` to stablish your build configuration.

-    > MSbuild msbuild\ice.proj
+    Msbuild msbuild\ice.proj

 This will build the extension in `Release` configuration and using the command prompt default platform, for `x64` platform the extension will be placed in `lib\x64\Release\php_ice.dll` and for `Win32` platform the extension will be placed in `lib\Win32\Release\php_ice.dll`.

-If you want to build a debug version of the extension you can to so by setting the MSBuild `Configuration` property to `Debug`:
+The default configuration builds the extension agains the Thread Safe PHP runtime, you can build with the Non Thread Safe using the `Release-NTS` and `Debug-NTS` configurations.

-    > MSbuild msbuild\ice.proj /p:Configuration=Debug
+        > MSbuild msbuild\ice.proj /p:Configuration=Release-NTS

-the extension will be placed in `lib\x64\Debug\php_ice.dll` directory and for `Win32` platform the extension will be placed in `lib\Win32\Release\php_ice.dll`.
+the extension will be placed in `lib\x64\Release\php_ice_nts.dll` directory for x64 builds and `lib\Win32\Release\php_ice_nts.dll` for `Win32` builds.

 ## Installing the PHP Extension